moorepants/dissertation/systemidentification.rst

 where :math:`q` is the forward shift operator (:math:`q u(t) = u(t+1)`)
 [Ljung1999]_.
 The predictor is a vector of length :math:`p` where each entry is a ratio of polynomials in :math:`q`.
-These are transfer functions from the previous inputs and outputs to the current output.
+These are transfer functions in :math:`q` from the previous inputs and outputs to the current output.
 In general, the coefficients of :math:`q` are non-linear functions of the parameters :math:`\theta`.

+.. todo:: the following doesn't make sense, fix it up

 We can now construct the cost function, which will enable the computation of the parameters which give the best fit.